adenine-dev/soggy_cookies/README.md

 # Mods

+## Buff Buffs
+Modifies the buff tooltips to show how long the buff has remaining.

 ## Lump Vaticinator
 Modifies the lump tooltip to tell you what type it is in the lump's infancy.